 | Ignoring search terms | Wasteful queries quietly raise CPA | Review search terms and negatives regularly |

-| Splitting a small budget too widely | No segment gets enough data | Narrow scope before scaling |
+| Splitting a small budget too widely | No segment gets enough evidence | Narrow scope before scaling |

 FAQ